The only way to minimize the annoyance of car repair is to choose a high-quality

 If you paid by credit card, dispute the repair charges with your credit

 card bank.
-The Fair Credit Billing Act gives procedures that enable you
+The Fair Credit Billing Act includes procedures that enable

-to refuse payment for unsatisfactory purchases made with your credit card.
+customers to refuse to pay for unsatisfactory purchases made with a credit

 If none of these efforts provide satisfaction, go to small claims court.